Network modelling of yield-stress fluid flow in randomly disordered porous media

 where $\alpha$ is the slip coefficient, $\beta$ a slip exponent (taken as $\beta=1$ in this work \citep{Seth-et-al:2012}), and $\tau_s$ a slip yield stress.
+These parameters should be interpreted as effective quantities that depend on the fluid, wall material and roughness.
 The factor $1/\sqrt{1+h'(x)^2}$ accounts for wall inclination by projecting tangential slip onto the streamwise direction.

 The flow rate is related to the local pressure gradient in the pore throat by

 Solving \eqref{eqn:leading order solution 2} subject to \eqref{eqn:dimensional slip model} yields the local relation between $Q$ and $G(x)$, \begin{widetext}